Ask OpenScientist

 Action: Nutritional supplementation Ontology label: dietary intervention MAXO:0000088

-Iron, calcium, vitamin D, B12 as needed.
+Iron, calcium, vitamin D, B12, folate as needed.

 Monitoring